Fernando Codá Marques

-Fernando Codá dos Santos Cavalcanti Marques (born 8 October 1979) is a Brazilian mathematician working mainly in geometry, topology, partial differential equations and Morse theory.
+Fernando Codá dos Santos Cavalcanti Marques (born in 1979) is a Brazilian mathematician working mainly in geometry, topology, partial differential equations and Morse theory.
 He is a professor at Princeton University.
 In 2012, together with André Neves, he proved the Willmore conjecture.

-Biography
+Since then, among proving other important conjectures, Marques and Neves greatly extended Almgren–Pitts min-max theory to prove theorems about minimal surfaces.

+Early years, education and career

-Fernando Codá Marques was born on 8 October 1979 in São Carlos and grew up in Maceió.
+Codá Marques was born on 8 October 1979 in São Carlos and grew up in Maceió.
 His parents were both professors of engineering.

 Codá Marques started as a student of civil engineering at the Federal University of Alagoas in 1996, but switched to mathematics after two years.

-He obtained a master's degree from the Instituto Nacional de Matemática Pura e Aplicada (IMPA) in 1999.
+He earned a master's degree from the Instituto Nacional de Matemática Pura e Aplicada (IMPA) in 1999.
 Among his teachers at the IMPA were Manfredo do Carmo and Elon Lages Lima.

 Following the advice of Manfredo do Carmo, Codá Marques went to Cornell University to learn geometric analysis from José F. Escobar, so that he could return and bring this area of research to Brazil.
 While still in Brazil, Codá Marques had been informed that Escobar was facing cancer and that he could maybe die before Codá Marques could complete his Ph.D. with him.
 Despite this information, Codá Marques decided to keep the arrangement and became his student.

 In 2001, Codá Marques was awarded Cornell's Battig Prize for graduate students, for "excellence and promise in mathematics".
 He obtained his Ph.D. from Cornell University in 2003, under the supervision of José F. Escobar (thesis: Existence and Compactness Theorems on Conformal Deformation of Metrics).

-Despite the usual path being to go for a postdoctoral research, Codá Marques had in mind that his mission was to return to Brazil.
+Despite the usual path being to go for a postdoctoral research, Marques had in mind that his mission was to return to Brazil.
 IMPA had already offered him a position of researcher, and he accepted it.
 But after six months in Brazil, Escobar, who was his main connection with researchers outside of Brazil, died.
 Codá Marques faced the difficulties of doing research in isolation, so he decided to accept an invitation to stay one year as a postdoc at Stanford University.
 There he was influenced by Richard Schoen's school of thought in geometry and met André Neves (who would become his main collaborator), and many other of his contacts.

-He worked at IMPA from 2003 to 2014.
+Codá Marques worked at IMPA from 2003 to 2014.

 On 1 September 2014, Codá Marques joined Princeton University as a full professor.

-Antoine Song was a student of his.
+One of his PhD students at Princeton was Antoine Song.